A portrait of Jac, smiling

 I’m now on and , and I have regular scans.
 I’m so grateful for these relatively new drugs that have come along for all of us secondary breast cancer patients.
 My family and I still lurch from scan to scan, but I’m still here and have a reasonable quality of this precious life, so I’m not complaining.

-If you’ve been diagnosed with secondary breast cancer and want more information or to talk others who understand, our online programme and virtual meetings are here for you.
+If you’ve been diagnosed with secondary breast cancer and want to talk others who understand, we're for you.
+Explore our online and in-person services.

 Living with Secondary Breast Cancer